An00bRektn/gopher47/README.md

 ### Can I run multiple Gophers?
 For now, not really.
 The current Havoc API only allows for one handler to be handled by one agent, and there really isn't a good, clean way to have multiple up at the same time.
 Reworks are in-progress but for now, there can only be one Gopher47.

+### Is the communication encrypted?
+No. As of version 0.4 of Havoc, there is no way to do a secure key exchange without straight up compromising keys.
+Once the system is reworked in the havoc-py interface, I will get that done.

 ### How's your day going?
 I photoshopped a gun into the Golang gopher's hand for this at 1:00 AM, and my Winter break is over tomorrow.